torvalds/linux/Documentation/process/maintainer-netdev.rst

                    or because it was posted for a closed tree Superseded         new version of the patch was posted, usually set by the pw-bot
-RFC                not to be applied, usually not in maintainer’s review queue,
+RFC                analt to be applied, usually analt in maintainer’s review queue,
                    pw-bot can automatically set patches to this state based on subject tags
 ================== =============================================================